-It’s a recipe for adventure — mix in a chance to explore the universe in the digital Planetarium, a heaping of experiments in the Science Gallery, and a giant scoop of fascinating history in the Museum Galleries — all in one evening.
-Add an evening snack along with a mysterious flashlight adventure of the darkened Galleries, and you have the ingredients for an experience of a lifetime — one that campers and leaders alike will never forget!
+It’s a recipe for adventure — mix a chance to explore the universe in the digital Planetarium, a heaping of experiments in the Science Gallery, and a giant scoop of fascinating history in the Museum Galleries — all into one evening.
+Add a snack and a mysterious flashlight adventure of the darkened Museum Galleries, and you have the ingredients for an experience of a lifetime — one that campers and leaders alike will never forget!

 FREQUENTLY ASKED QUESTIONS

 What does it cost for a Sleepover?

 $50 per child (17 and under).
 Adult chaperones, up to a ratio of 1:5 children are $25 each.
-Adults over that ratio are charged $44 each.
+Adults over that ratio are charged $50 each.
 GST is included.
 Prices are subject to change.
-A non-refundable minimum charge of $725 is required once booking has been confirmed, and will be applied to the total payment.
+A non-refundable minimum charge of $725 is required once your booking has been confirmed, and will be applied to the total payment.
 Full payment, as well as detailed group information, is due two weeks before the date of your Sleepover.